 Unfortunately, yes - the process does not end just with the final decree and clap of a gavel when getting a divorce in NJ.
 First, make sure your property is actually divided.
 Stay on top of your lawyer to ensure that any closing documents, like deeds transferring property, or qualified domestic relations order dividing up retirement, are actually drafted or properly recorded in their respective agencies.
 Next, decide if you need to change your will and beneficiaries to reflect your new relationship status.
 Make sure all your insurance companies know about your divorce - including your health insurance, car insurance, and even homeowner's insurance.
 Often, you will find that you're paying to ensure things that aren't even in your possession any longer.
 Make sure everything is up to date with them.
 Make sure you've changed any joint accounts to ensure the other party cannot gain access to your bank accounts.
 The best thing to do is close any joint accounts and open up a brand new one in your name only.
 Finally, start preparing for the future.
 Think about speaking to some personal financial advisors to take stock of your new financial situation and help you to invest and save.

 If you want to read more information on divorce, see Frequently Asked Questions About a Divorce in NJ - Part 1, Frequently Asked Questions About a Divorce in NJ - Part 2, Frequently Asked Questions About a Divorce in NJ - Part 3, and Frequently Asked Questions About a Divorce in NJ - Part 4.
-If you have more questions about getting a divorce in NJ, contact the law offices of Peter Van Aulen today at 201-845-7400 for a free, initial consultation.
+If you have more questions about getting a divorce in NJ, contact the law offices of Peter Van Aulen today at 201-845-7400 for an initial consultation.